Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of adult-onset Still's disease are prepared by our editorial team based on guidelines from the American College of Rheumatology (ACR 2023), the European League Against Rheumatism (EULAR 2022), the German Society of Rheumatology (DGRh 2022), the National Institute for Health and Care Excellence (NICE 2021), the Adult-onset Still's Disease Consensus Group...
+The following summarized guidelines for the evaluation and management of adult-onset Still's disease are prepared by our editorial team based on guidelines from the European League Against Rheumatism (EULAR/PReS 2024), the American College of Rheumatology (ACR 2023), the European League Against Rheumatism (EULAR 2023), the German Society of Rheumatology (DGRh 2022), the National Institute for Health and Care Excellence (NICE ...

 Show more